ComradDoge/DogeEU4/README.md

 - Checksum: ?

 <h1>!/!/2024</h1>
+- Added some more polar lights.
 - Tweaked and fixed some things in CIV mode setting.
 - Improved some events logic for ai to improve performance.
+- Some tweaking trying to fix the early issue of new vassals staying over land forcelimit.

 # TODO